 Flatbread for Plates

 The West Fjords maintain the national baking tradition with many places that offer traditional baked goods.
-In the old days flatbread was baked before Christmas and was around 25 cm in diameter and more than a centimeter thick.
-These flatbreads were used instead of dishes and the Christmas food was served on top of the flatbread.
-This might be the first mark of an Icelandic pizza.
+In the old days flatbread was baked before Christmas and was around 25 cm in diameter and more than a centimetre thick.
+These flatbreads were used instead of dishes and the Christmas food was served on top.
 Many people think that the best waffles in the world are found in the West Fjords and that will not be disputed here.

 Fish farming is a growing industry.
 The coastline of the West Fjords is known for its clean waters, nutritious ocean and quiet Fjords.
 This makes the area an ideal place for fish farming on land and at sea as is evidenced by the decades-long tradition of river trout, salmon and rain trout farming in the region.
 Salmonidae like river trout, rainbow trout and salmon contain high amounts of omega-3 fatty acids, which is very beneficial to people.
 Salmon and trout from the West Fjords are sold in Icelandic restaurants and grocery stores, often smoked, buried or fresh.

 For more information on dining in the Westfjords: Visit Westfjords